No more tedious compilation runs. Compositor typesets and renders your LaTeX document on every single keystroke.

 The build-up of features over the next few months is reflected in an early-adopter pricing strategy:

-The current entry price of $19 will rise to $29 midway through the year, and to $39 by end of the year.
+The current entry price of $19 will rise to $29 later this year, and to $39 some time next year.

 All purchases include lifetime updates.
 Buy once, get all updates for free, major version updates included.